pnderitu/DUK_Automated_Curation/README.md

 ## Ground Truth Definitions
 Labels for laterality, retinal presence, retinal field and gradability were defined by an ophthalmology fellow.
-The figure below shows examples from the external test set.
-More details can be found in our paper [supplementary materials]().
+The figure below shows examples of images and labels from the external test set.

 ![fig](ground_truth/gt_definitions.jpg )